iamdcj/javascripts/core/this/README.md

 The `this` keyword is a pointer to an object, and its value is a reference to the current calling object - this is known as the **context**.

-So, the 'context' translates to the calling object of the function; the object which calls the function - the context(`this`) is generated when a function is called, and the program enters a new execution context.
+So, the 'context' translates to the calling object of the function; the object which calls the function - the context(`this`) is defined when a function is called (see [execution contexts]('../../../execution/execution-context/'))

+`this` is defined during the execution phase of a program.

 ### Global `this`

-If this is referenced at the top-level of a JS application - global context, its value will always be equal to the global object;
+If `this` is referenced at the top-level of a JS application - global context, its value will always be equal to the global object;

 #### Client-side